Assa Traoré: Reaction

-In 2017, Traoré co-wrote "Lettre à Adama" (Letter to Adama) with Elsa Vigoureux, in which she delineated the story of her brother Adama and his struggle, as well as the struggle of minority ethnic groups against police violence.
+In 2017, Traoré co-wrote "Lettre à Adama" (Letter to Adama) with Elsa Vigoureux, in which she gave her narrative of her brother and his struggle.

 Activism

-Following the death of her brother, and the exoneration of the officers that killed him, Traoré founded the advocacy group Truth and Justice for Adama Committee (Le comité vérité et justice pour Adama).
-The campaign refrains from aligning itself politically, while remaining committed to goals both narrow and broad: to obtain the whole truth about Adama's death, a conviction for the police that killed him, and the prohibition of certain police arrest tactics, such that would lead to asphyxiation; and to challenge the "social elimination of blacks and Arabs" that makes this violence so pervasive and its elimination so difficult.
+Following the death of her brother, and the exoneration of the police officers, Traoré founded the advocacy group Truth and Justice for Adama Committee (Le comité vérité et justice pour Adama).
+The campaign has refrained from aligning itself politically, while describing its goals as obtaining the whole truth about Adama's death, convicting the police officer(s) they hold accountable for his death, and the prohibition of certain restraints used by police which they claim can lead to asphyxiation.
+They also challenge what they describe as the "social elimination of blacks and Arabs".

 Marche pour Adama

 Until the murder of George Floyd sparked global protests, Traoré had been largely unsuccessful in her (alleged) attempts to combat institutionalised racism in France.

 Traoré spoke at the "Marche pour Adama" (March for Adama), the gathering of 2,700 people in honour of Adama Traoré.
 The march was held on July 18, 2020 (Adama's birthday) in Val-d'Oise.
 She called on the French government to indict the officers who killed Adama, and for the elements of his autopsy to be reexamined, saying: